ONSdigital/dp-geodata-api/atlas-host/README.md

 `COMPOSE_PROJECT_NAME` is used to distinguish your Docker objects from other users'.
 The convention is `atlas-$ATLAS_USER`.

+`ONS_DP_ENV` is `sandbox` or `prod`.

-You can copy `atlas.env.example` to `atlas.env` and modify to suit.
+You can copy `atlas.env.example` and modify to suit.

-Do this before working with any atlas utilities:
+Then source your env file before working with any atlas utilities, eg:

-	. ./atlas.env
+	. ./sandbox.env

 You can clear the environment variables with:

-	. ./atlas.env -d
+	. ./no.env

 ## ssh.cfg